What is Compostable?

-We do accept compostable products such as takeout containers, cups, utensils and other items that meet very specific standards.
+We accept compostable items that meet very specific standards; not all compostable products are created equally.
 Please see the Compostable Products page for details on these standards.

 - Petroleum-based plastic of any kind

 - Bio-plastic products that are labeled biodegradable, degradable, photo-degradable, oxo-degradable, etc. (We only accept products that have the “compostable” BPI logo or state “meets ASTM standards for compostability”)

 - Cat, dog, or human waste